cloud-ark/operatorcharts/README.rst

 4. Update index.yaml to include information about your chart's tgz file

-   - ./helm repo index --merge index.yaml --url http:///charts/ ./
+   - helm repo index --merge index.yaml --url https://github.com/cloud-ark/operatorcharts/blob/master ./

 5. Send a Pull Request to get your Operator chart included in this repository